Call or Email for a Diamond Quote

-At Pattivs, we recommend selecting a diamond like choosing other fine art: by how it looks!
+At Pattivs, we recommend selecting a diamond-like choosing other fine art: by how it looks!
 This requires a large selection to compare side-by-side.

 Most stores offer little selection, so diamonds are sold citing ‘cut statistics’ in an effort to make comparisons unnecessary.
-The retailer strives to make his diamond seem so special and the cut so unique, that none others will ever be as good.
-Selling gems by statistics is rather like buying art blindfolded!
+The retailer strives to make his diamond seem so special and the cut so unique, that no others will ever be as good.
+Selling gems by statistics is like buying art blindfolded!

-The “Ideal Cut” is the name its designer gave it in 1926.
+The “Ideal Cut” is the name it’s designer gave it in 1926.
 The “Ideal Cut” is a slight variant of a modern cut.

-The new GIA cut grading system has cost 11 million dollars, and taken over 13 years to complete.
+The new GIA cut grading system has cost 11 million dollars and taken over 13 years to complete.
 It is the first system ever to have based on actual observations.
 Many thousands of carefully controlled observations were required to account for all variables.
 All prior attempts were based on just theory and assumptions.
 Interestingly, GIA found the “Ideal Cut” (often marketed as best) to be “good, but not best.”

 Branded & Propriety Cut Diamonds

-Branding diamonds and patenting slight variants in cuts has been a successful approach for the retail jeweler to protect themselves from discounters.
+Branding diamonds and patenting slight variants in cuts has been a successful approach for retail jewelers to protect themselves from discounters.
 One widely marketed & successful brand claims to be the ‘most perfect cut’ when it is just a well-cut, standard modern round brilliant.
 These diamonds show “hearts & arrow” patterns when viewed through a special scope.

 Hearts & Arrows

 Standard, ‘Ideal Cut” round brilliant diamonds that happen to show certain patterns when looking through a special scope.
 Many diamonds at Pattivs also show these patterns and no extra is charged.
-Pattivs has the special scope so you can see the “Hearts & Arrows” patterns yourself.
+Pattivs has a special scope so you can see the “Hearts & Arrows” patterns yourself.